agilepro/software-craftsmanship/docs/Coding/Optimization/singleton.md

 ```

-A couple of things to notice immediately: you don’t need a constructor, and you you don’t need the getInstance method.
-You also don’t need a variable to hold the instance.
+A couple of things to notice immediately: you don't need a constructor, and you you don't need the getInstance method.
+You also don't need a variable to hold the instance.
 There is no particular advantage in holding the user table as a member of a singleton instance, you might as well simply declare it as static data member.
 In a moderately complex class, these savings are a pretty small part of the class.
 The real benefit comes from how you use it.
 It takes only one line to look up a user:

 ```java
 User user = UserManager.findUSerById("A2R3T1F3");